Burlington Route - Colorado & Southern

 The Burlington Route

 CB&Q No. 5621As late as 1956 Galesburg, Illinois, was an active center of steam power for the Burlington Route (Chicago, Burlington & Quincy, a component of today's BNSF Railway — formerly Burlington Northern & Santa Fe — system).
 Famous for its diesel-powered Zephyrs which introduced high-speed streamlined passenger trains to the American railroad scene in the 1930s, the Burlington was also one of the last holdouts for steam in main line freight service.
-Pride of its stable were the Class O-5 Northerns (4-8-4 type).
+Pride of its stable were the class O-5 Northerns (4-8-4 type).
 Most railroads with 4-8-4s considered them a dual-service locomotive, but the CB&Q used its 5600s mostly as heavy-duty, high-speed freight haulers.
-The earlier locomotives in the series were built by Baldwin Locomotive Works in 1930, but the later ones were erected by the CB&Q's own West Burlington shops in 1938-40.
+The earlier locomotives in the series were built by Baldwin Locomotive Works in 1930 as class O-5, but the later ones (including this example) were erected by the CB&Q's own West Burlington shops in 1936-1940 as class O-5A.

 CB&Q No. 5621